kayahr/signal/README.md

 # Signal

+**!!!
+THIS PROJECT IS INCOMPLETE AND NOT READY FOR PRODUCTION YET !!!**

 [GitHub] | [NPM] | [API Doc]

 This is a standalone signal implementation inspired by [Angular Signals] (which API it closely follows) and JavaFX's [Observable Values].
 This signal implementation is framework- and platform-agnostic (works in browsers and Node.js) and is simply based on observables for dependency watching.